What textile material is anti-static?

 • Maintain proper humidity levels in your home (30-40%)

-• Consider wearing anti-static clothing made with conductive fibers
+• Consider wearing anti-static clothing made with conductive fibers like stainless steel yarn or graphene fiber

 • Use a metal thimble to touch metal objects if you’re prone to static buildup